 - Php 3,000 – 5,000 : optional fee for use of the SAC courtyard and ruins for Post-Nup pictorial

 As per my aunt, the transaction was smooth and SAC only told them to fill up a form which includes our name (groom & bride), addresses, date of birth, place of birth and desired date & time for marriage.
 They gave the receipt, list of requirements to be submitted (brochure) and informed my aunt that I/we should at least be able to personally come to submit the documents if we have the time so she can talk to us.

 By December 2015, I took my vacation leave and I was able to visit SAC to personally meet with Ms. Belen.
-They explained to me in detail the list of documents that we needed to comply as a requirement and gave me a good rundown of our possible timeline (deadlines and validity of the certificates).
+They explained to me in detail the list of documents that we needed to comply with a requirement and gave me a good rundown of our possible timeline (deadlines and validity of the certificates).
 The list can be found HERE (Wedding Legal Requirements) and HERE (Certificate of Freedom to Marry for all overseas-based) which we actually came up with as our quick guide during the wedding preps.
 Moreover, it should be noted that when Ms. Nora is busy with other clients, Ms. Nora can also be asked regarding wedding requirements since she’s also in charge.

 The transaction was smooth and every time I would remember to ask something, SAC was just a call away.
 Unfortunately, you can only communicate with them through their office landline or you go to their office personally and you also have to pay in cash to settle all the payments.
 As an overseas couple, it was difficult for us to always have someone to represent us so when it comes for the submission of documents, SAC allows the couples to have the documents delivered to them directly through courier.